jmcollin78/versatile_thermostat/README.md

 Some TRV type thermostats are known to be incompatible with the Versatile Thermostat.
 This is the case for the following valves:
 1. Danfoss POPP valves with temperature feedback.
 It is impossible to turn off this valve and it self-regulates, causing conflicts with the VTherm,
 2. “Homematic radio” thermostatic valves.
-They have a duty cycle incompatible with control by the Versatile Thermostat
+They have a duty cycle incompatible with control by the Versatile Thermostat,
+3. Thermostat of type Heatzy which doesn't supports the set_temperature command.

 # Why another thermostat implementation ?